cleverswine/noone.dev/content/posts/parallelization-in-go-and-dotnet.md

 draft: false
 ---

-This is a comparison of bounded parallel processing with error handling and cancellation in Go and Dotnet.
+This is a comparison of bounded parallel processing with error handling and cancellation in Go and .NET.

-The sample code will take an array of strings and print the ASCII code representation if each string in parallel.
+The sample code will take an array of strings and print the ASCII code representation of each string in parallel.
 For example "Lorem" would evaluate to `Lorem/76/111/114/101/109/`.
 If a string is empty, an error occurs and processing is canceled.

 First, the Go code.